AdamFariello/Trump_Tweets_Analysis/README.md

 [The course](https://www.cs.rutgers.edu/academics/undergraduate/course-synopses/course-details/01-198-439-introduction-to-data-science)
 was taken during Fall 2022

+*(The data used in the project was scraped before Elon Musks purchase of Twitter)*

 ## What has been removed
 When assigned, this assignment was to be done by either: